 I happily dragged him along, into the kitchen, and had him sit down while I ran around making him something to eat.
 He looked pretty hungry.
 The first thing I did was pour him a tall glass of milk.
 "Here you go Fairy Boy!
 Drink up!"

 He smiled and guzzled it down quickly.
 "Thanks Malon!"

-"You're welcome Fairy Boy.
+"You're welcome!
 Now here's some bread and butter, and a couple apples that I found in the cupboard.
 I will have some Cuckoo eggs ready for you in a bit!
 Oh!
 I also have some sweet rolls I made the other day; I hope you like them!"

 Link nodded and dug in.
-I continued to cook, realizing that I was trying to help Fairy Boy and distract myself from thinking about the look in his eyes.
+I continued to cook, realizing that I was trying to distract myself from thinking about the look in his eyes.
 I decided I would ask him about it tomorrow, after he had gotten a good night's sleep.

 "Goodnight Fairy Boy," I said softly.
 His response was the soft, even breathing of a sleeping boy, who had probably fallen asleep as soon as his head hit the pillow.
 "Sleep well".

 The next morning, I woke up bright and early, ready to eat a quick breakfast and start my chores.
 I was shocked to see Fairy Boy awake and walking around.
 In fact, he had started doing my chores, like he used to.
 "What are you doing?
 You should be resting!"

 Link turned around, a playful grin on his face.
 "Hey, you should be thanking me for doing your chores, you lazy bum!"

 "Hey!
 I'm not a lazy bum!
 I do tons of work around here!
 Why are you doing my chores!
 Haven't we been over this already?"
 I said, trying to be affronted but failing.
 I couldn't help the giggle that escaped from my lips.